-When developing and reviewing this policy the following have been and will be involved in consultation:
+When developing and reviewing this policy the following will be involved in consultation:

-- Teachers, non-teaching staff, lunchtime supervisors, parents/carers by seeing the policy, commenting and reviewing effectiveness at staff meeting. - Children through the school council representatives (including Anti-Bullying Ambassadors) - Governors by seeing the policy, commenting and reviewing - Parent governors may seek the views of parents - Parents/carers by being sent a policy summary, regular updates on the promotion of Anti bullying initiatives, being able to get a copy of the whole policy from the school office - Regular communication will be sent to pupils and parents to establish the effectiveness of existing policies, areas for improvement and successful strategies to be further developed.
+- Teachers, non-teaching staff, lunchtime supervisors, parents/carers by seeing the policy, commenting and reviewing effectiveness at staff meeting. - Children through the school council representatives - Governors by seeing the policy, commenting and reviewing - Parent governors may seek the views of parents - Parents/carers by being sent a policy summary, regular updates on the promotion of Anti bullying initiatives, being able to get a copy of the whole policy from the school office - Regular questionnaires will be sent to pupils and parents to establish the effectiveness of existing policies, areas for improvement and successful strategies to be further developed.

-Communication | Understanding
+Communication

 The policy will be available from the school office to anyone who requests a copy.
-All staff receive a copy of the policy.
-A summary/ copy of the policy is also available on the school website.
-We endeavor to make the policy easy to understand, if you would like further information or clarification, please contact the school and speak to a DSL.
+All staff will have a copy of the policy.

+A summary of the policy will be available on the school website after review.